Octoven-Press/book-glory-of-the-kings-of-ethiopia/Miscellaneous/Chapter-Summaries--OpenAi-3.5-Turbo.md

 ## Chapter 88: How King David related to his mother how they made him King ##

+**Summary:**
+*King David recounts the sacred ceremony where the priest imparted God's commandments and the laws written before King Solomon, guiding them in ruling justly.
+Queen Mâkĕdâ advises him to walk in God's ways and follow the guidance of His word for blessings and protection.*

 **Primary Character:** King David

-**Summary:** King David recounts the sacred ceremony where the priest imparted God's commandments and the laws written before King Solomon, guiding them in ruling justly.
-Queen Mâkĕdâ advises him to walk in God's ways and follow the guidance of His word for blessings and protection.

 **Key Points:**
 - The people of Ethiopia commit to upholding justice and judgment after hearing the commandments.